MicrosoftDocs/nav-content/dynamics-nav-app/marketing-synchronize-contacts-customers-vendors-bank-accounts.md

 ---
-title: Synchronize Contacts With Customers and Vendors| Microsoft Docs
+title: Synchronize Contacts With Customers and Vendors
 description: You couple or synchronize contact information of contacts who are also customers, vendors, or bank accounts, so you only update information in one place.
 services: project-madeira
 documentationcenter: ''